joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 That's all there is to defining a table, at least an empty one.
 In order for us to demonstrate some SQL queries, though, we'll need to store some data in the table with the SQL [`INSERT`](https://www.postgresql.org/docs/9.5/static/sql-insert.html) command.
 We'll use the simplest form of this command, adding only one row at a time to the table, for example:

     INSERT INTO purchases VALUES
-    (1001, 'Clark', '85226', 'Block Plane', 1, 225.00);
+    (1001, 'Nashville', 'TN', 'Sea Kayak', 'Boating', 449);

 Take note that text data must be wrapped in quotation marks (`'`), and numbers must not.
-Recall that the zip code column is defined as a text column in this case.
-(Can you figure out why that might be?)

 Writing `INSERT` commands by hand will quickly become tiresome, and is not the usual mode of entering data into a real database.
 Typically the database will support software (such as a web app, or an enterprise system) that generates data insertion and update commands automatically.
 Another way we might load a lot of data quickly is to read in a file containing (presumably machine-generated) `INSERT` commands.
 In `psql` you can execute SQL commands from a file using the `\i` command.